Des Roche: Playing career

 Born in Kemptville, Ontario, Roche moved to Montreal, Quebec as a youth.
 He played junior for the Montreal Victorias, and played for other teams in the local railway league.
 In 1929, he joined the Montreal Hockey Club, and, with his brother Earl, the team won the Allan Cup.
 He signed in the fall of 1930 with the Maroons, playing with the Maroons and the minor-league Windsor Bulldogs until 1933, when he was traded to the Senators for Wally Kilrea.
 At the same time, the Senators acquired his brother Earl, and the two played with the Senators NHL franchise until 1934 when it relocated to St. Louis to become the Eagles.
-Playing with his brother, Roche had his best season in 1933–34 with 14 goals and 10 assists in 46 games.
+Playing with his brother, Roche had his best season in 1933–34, scoring 14 goals and adding 10 assists in 46 games.
 He was traded to Boston in December 1934 by the Eagles; he was then traded by the Bruins to the Canadiens four days later.
-That season, 1934–35, Roche played for six pro teams; the three in the NHL and three minor-league teams.
+That season, 1934–35, Roche played for six pro teams: the three in the NHL and three minor-league teams.
 He did not play in the NHL again; he continued in the minor leagues until 1939.